Aristotle's Rhetoric for Everybody (The Arts of Liberty Project 2015). http://www.artsofliberty.org/aristotles-rhetoric-everybody-chapter-listing

 "An Art of Gathering Scattered Humanity: Ciceronian Civic Humanism and the Defense

 of Responsible Rhetoric in De Oratore."
 Ramify 2 (2011): 67-92.

-"Lyric Bearing: Shakespeare's Sonnet 116, Virgil's Aeneid and the Ship of Metaphor."
+"Lyric Bearing: Shakespeare's Sonnet 116, Vergil's Aeneid and the Ship of Metaphor."

 The Garden of Lyric.
 Ed.
 Bainard Cowan.
 Dallas: Dallas Institute for Culture and the Humanities P,

 "The Human Bond, Broken and Mended: Ciceronian Sin and Redemption in King Lear."